nodejs/node/doc/api/tls.md

 added: v0.11.4
 -->

+* Extends: {net.Socket}

-The `tls.TLSSocket` is a subclass of [`net.Socket`][] that performs transparent encryption of written data and all required TLS negotiation.
+Performs transparent encryption of written data and all required TLS negotiation.

 Instances of `tls.TLSSocket` implement the duplex [Stream][] interface.